codejones-hub/plutus/doc/tutorials/contract-testing.rst

   33.89% Guess
   32.17% GiveToken

-The output tells us the distribution of generated Actions, aggregated across all the tests.
+The output tells us the distribution of generated actions, aggregated across all the tests.
 We can see that each action was generated around one third of the time, which is to be expected since our generator does not weight them at all.
 Keep an eye on this table as we extend